 Morrow, Georgia, 1996.

 The Rhythm Format uses the traditional ti’s and ta’s to illustrate and hear patterns within the beat divisions.
-Often rhythms are easier to read than the beat divisions.
-Starting with the Rhythm Format in such cases will bring success!
+Rhythms are often easier to read, starting with the Rhythm Format in such cases will bring success!
 For more complex patterns, the Beat Format is your best starting point.
 Always follow the Rhythm Format with the Music Only Format to demonstrate and practice reading without the answered text!
 True ownership of the process comes when the students ask for the Music Only Format FIRST!

 Solfeggio Format builds on the information mastered while reading the beats and rhythm formats.
 Adding two syllable words to a known rhythm can be accomplished successfully by all reading levels.
 Chant the pitch names to the rhythm before singing the pitches.
 Quite often pitch patterns differ from rhythm patterns.

-Kindergarten will find learning Pitch Numbers easier than the syllables, as numbers are mastered before two letter words.
+Kindergarten will find learning Pitch Numbers easier as numbers are mastered before two letter words.
 Whether using Solfeggio or Pitch Numbers first, ALWAYS follow with a quick reading of the alternate method.
 The extra practice will be rewarded, the added concept will bring confidence in the musician!

-Reading the selection using the Letter Names continues to reinforce the many ways one can read music.
-After a tune or song is known students use Letter Names format to transfer vocal reading skills to an instrument.
+Ninety percent (90%) of the Letter Names format are in the key of C Major.
+After a tune or song is known students use the Letter Names format to transfer vocal reading skills to an instrument.
 It is best suited for instrument centers.

 After students learn to follow notes they are successful in following words and word syllables in the same rhythm and increase thier ontask reading behavior.
 Think of the Text Format as a reward for reading the previous formats.